mhep/Adium-Solarized/README.md

 ```
-Click on the `Solarized.*` files in your download folder to install.
+Click on the files in the `Solarized` folder in your download folder to install.